aldolat/posts-in-sidebar/README.md

 ### 1.21 ###

+* NEW: Added an option to exclude the current post in single post page or the current page in single page.
 * Added an alert in the widget admin if the current theme doesn't support the Post Thumbnail feature.

 ### 1.20 ###